US passport fee increase by $20 starting Monday - NewsBreak

 Travelers under 16 will pay $135.

-The State Department says it now possesses applications in 8 to 11 weeks.Copyright 2021 Nexstar Media Inc. All rights reserved.
+The State Department says it now processes applications in 8 to 11 weeks.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0